slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"When women hold off from marrying men, we call it independence.
 When men hold off from marrying women, we call it fear of commitment."
 -- Warren Farrell (psychologist)*

+> *"Alimony is a system by which, when two people make a mistake, one of them continues to pay for it."
+-- Peggy Joyce*

 > *"As long as the bed shakes, the house will remain stable." (...)
 "When poverty comes in the door, love goes out of the window." (...)
 "Happy the marriage where the husband is the head and the wife the heart." (...)